• Skip to primary navigation

 By the way, did you know?
 The peeled baby-cut carrots you buy in a bag, often just called "baby" carrots, are not really tiny little carrots!
 They are actually just regular carrots that have been whittled down to this size and shape.

-How do you make brown sugar glazed carrots?
+How do you make brown sugar orange glazed carrots?

 Here's the step-by-step!

-2. In a medium saucepan over medium heat, place the carrots, broth, 1 tablespoon of brown sugar, and ½ teaspoon of salt.
+2. In a medium saucepan over medium heat, place the carrots, broth, 1 tablespoon of brown sugar, and 1/2 teaspoon of salt.
 Bring to a boil.
-Reduce to a simmer and cover for 10-15 minutes, stirring occasionally to cook the carrots evenly, until they are almost tender.
+Reduce to a simmer and cover for about 7-8 minutes, stirring occasionally to cook the carrots evenly, until they are slightly softened.

 baby carrots in a saucepan

 3. Uncover the pot, stir, and continue simmering until the glaze has reduced to about 2-3 tablespoons and thickened a bit, about 5 minutes.
-Stir in the butter, remaining brown sugar, and thyme, and continue to cook, stirring occasionally, until the carrots are tender.
+Stir in the butter, remaining brown sugar, and thyme, and continue to cook, stirring occasionally, until the carrots are tender, another 3-5 minutes.

 4. Stir in two teaspoons of orange juice (and up to 1 teaspoon of zest for more orange flavor), and season with additional salt and pepper to taste.